keenanromain/fractals/README.md

 http://lodev.org/cgtutor/juliamandelbrot.html

-An example of the math needed to create the Mandelbrot set (shortened to simply 'mand' in the function below) can be found in this snippet:
+An example of the math needed to create the Mandelbrot set (shortened to simply *mand* in the function below) can be found in this snippet:

 <img width="548" alt="screen shot 2017-08-09 at 5 17 15 pm" src="https://user-images.githubusercontent.com/13093517/29237304-6d17e4f4-7ed0-11e7-84bb-e156507e85ef.png">

 Doubles are used for more precise values and the real and imaginary doubles are based on the midpoints and the sizes of the window and image.
 Note: for the julia types the real and imaginary doubles are based on the position of the horizontal and vertical values of the mouse rather than the midpoints.
 From here, a loop is run which is broken if the max number of iterations is exceeded or if the x and y values combined exceed 4.
 This loop ideally breaks from the later condition as it would prove that we have valid coordinates worth placing.
-If the loop breaks from the second condition and we have valid coordinates, the calling function of the fractal calculation (*mand* in this instance) passes the index, environment struct pointer, and coordinates to 'calculate_coordinate'.
+If the loop breaks from the second condition and we have valid coordinates, the calling function of the fractal calculation (*mand* in this instance) passes the index, environment struct pointer, and coordinates to *calculate_coordinate*.

 <img width="577" alt="screen shot 2017-08-11 at 8 55 48 pm" src="https://user-images.githubusercontent.com/13093517/29237654-833352f8-7ed7-11e7-9102-ce153c8aad1b.png">